adamw/website/content/blog/2014-11-04-clustering-reactmq-with-akka-cluster.md

     }</p></div>
     ";}
 categories:
-  - Akka
-  - Blogroll
-  - Clustering
-  - concurrency
-  - Distributed
-  - Event streaming
+  - akka
-  - Library
+  - distributed
-  - Scala
+  - scala
-  - Uncategorized
+  - messaging

 ---
 In the last two posts on [reactmq][1], I described how to write a [reactive][2], [persistent][3] message queue.
 The queue has the following characteristics: